DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/17femalefreelancer.md

 Let it be me

-— Ariana Reines, *A Sand Book*, ‘The Long Love That In My Thought Doth Harbor’
+— Ariana Reines, *A Sand Book*, ‘The Long Love that in my Thought Doth Harbor’

 In 2021 I was very much flirting with the idea of building my own